cast-org/figuration/site/4.0/get-started/accessibility.md

 ## Conveying Meaning With Color

-Using color to add meaning only provides a visual indication, which will not be conveyed to users of assistive technologies---such as screen readers---or users that might be colorbind.
+Using color to add meaning only provides a visual indication, which will not be conveyed to users of assistive technologies—such as screen readers—or users that might be colorbind.
 Ensure that information denoted by the color is either obvious from the content itself (e.g. the visible text), or is included through alternative means, such as additional text hidden with the `.sr-only` class, or through the use of <abbr title="Accessible Rich Internet Applications">ARIA</abbr> attributes.

 ## Reduced Motion